 And today, there are so many memory foam mattresses, so it might be a bit overwhelming to choose the perfect one.

 We’ve already done the job for you and selected the three best memory foam mattresses in Canada, so you can pick something for your demand.
 We also added a detailed guide on how to navigate in the memory foam realm, so you’ll know about the things to look for.

-Let’s kick off this list of the best memory foam mattresses in Canada with probably the most favourite model of the average user.
+The next item on this list is one that truly works great for mixed sleepers.
 The Douglas mattress, along with being good-looking, can easily turn your bed into a cozy cradle and relieve aches and pains regardless of your sleeping style.

 The upper layer of the Douglas features gel-infused EcoLight foam, which results in breeze-like sleep.
 The EcoLight foam responds to your natural spinal alignment, so if the back pain or stiffness is a concern for you, you can definitely count on this mattress to address it.